 Comfort food at its finest.
 Apple cake will offer you a dense yet delicate cake with lots of flavors bursting through every bite.
 Baked using fresh apples and glazed with a bitter yet sweet drizzle once cooled.
 This cake will hit both that apple pie and old fashion pound cake cravings with a lingering DIPA flavor.

 At a time like now, everyone is home cooking more than normal.
 There is a sense of uncertainty in our world.
 Making recipes has always brought me comfort, something about being able to follow a formula and know there is a treat on the other end of the process.
-I am raising a glass, and encourage you to give this recipe a try!
-Its easy, delicious and perhaps most importantly, its comforting.
+I am raising a glass, and encouraging you to give this recipe a try!
+It’s easy, delicious, and perhaps most importantly, comforting.

 Prep time: 20 minutes